SixSq/specex/README.md

-# specex: extensions to clojure spec
+# specx: extensions to clojure spec

 This repository contains extensions to Clojure spec that are useful primarily for validating closed maps.